simonboudara/tldraw-project/README.md

     followed by the name of a task.

-    Here `pixi run start` invokes `jupyter lab` in an environment where the conda-forge and pypi dependencies are met.
+    Here `pixi run start` invokes `jupyter lab` in an environment where the conda-forge and Pypi dependencies are met.